zhangbl6618/RAG-Responsibility-Attribution/README.md

 ## Introduction

-This repository is the official Implementation of `Who Taught the Lie?
-Responsibility Attribution for Poisoned Knowledge in Retrieval-Augmented Generation (RAGOrigin, IEEE S&P 2026)` and `Traceback of Poisoning Attacks to Retrieval-Augmented Generation (RAGForensics, WWW 2025)`.
+This repository is the official implementation of the papers `Who Taught the Lie?
+Responsibility Attribution for Poisoned Knowledge in Retrieval-Augmented Generation` (IEEE Symposium on Security and Privacy 2026) and `Traceback of Poisoning Attacks to Retrieval-Augmented Generation` (The Web Conference 2025).

 ## Setup